BiDAlab/mEBAL/README.md

 ![Sin titulo](/img/mEBAL_ICONO1.jpg)
 ***
 # About
 We present mEBAL [1], a multimodal database for eye blink detection and attention level estimation. mEBAL is a database which is initially introduced in [arXiv technical report](https://arxiv.org/abs/2006.05327v2) and then accepted by the [22nd ACM International Conference on Multimodal Interaction](http://icmi.acm.org/2020/).

-A new version of this database, mEBAL2, has been released and is available on GitHub at the following [link](https://github.com/BiDAlab/mEBAL2).
+📢 **Update: New Version Released – mEBAL2:** A new version of this database, mEBAL2, has been released and is available on GitHub at the following [link](https://github.com/BiDAlab/mEBAL2).
 It includes an expanded dataset with 10,550 eyeblinks and 10,550 no-blink events, along with a more diverse group of users, consisting of 180 different students.

 The eye blink frequency is related to the cognitive activity and automatic detectors of eye blinks have been proposed for many tasks including attention level estimation, analysis of neuro-degenerative diseases, deception recognition, drive fatigue detection, or face anti-spoofing.
 However, most existing databases and algorithms in this area are limited to experiments involving only a few hundred samples and individual sensors like face cameras.